 Hope is a slogan, not a strategy.
 I meet with prospects frequently who hope that their stock picks go up, that their rental properties cashflow soon, or that they don’t have a significant disruption of income.
 There needs to be a game plan.
 The way I see it, everyone has a financial plan; it’s either based on honest discovery of financial health and quantifiable outcomes, or flimsy wishful thinking.

 The questions you need to ask yourself are: “Where am I financially?
 Where does my family want to go?
 And do I have the knowledge, time, technology, and enjoyment to take on the critical task of managing my personal finances over a seasoned fiduciary?”

-Top Reasons to Refer Your Friends, Family & Clients to a Financial Planner
+Top Reasons to Refer Your Friends, Family & Clients to a Financial Coach

 - Moved here from out of town